d12frosted/elpa-mirror/gnu/ellama-readme.txt

   │   ;; could be llm-openai for example
   │   (require 'llm-ollama)
   │   (setopt ellama-provider
   │ 	(make-llm-ollama
   │ 	 ;; this model should be pulled to use it
-  │ 		   ;; value should be the same as you print in terminal during pull │ 		   :chat-model "mistral:7b-instruct-v0.2-q6_K"
+  │ 	 ;; value should be the same as you print in terminal during pull │ 	 :chat-model "llama3:8b-instruct-q8_0"
-  │ 		   :embedding-model "mistral:7b-instruct-v0.2-q6_K"))
+  │ 	 :embedding-model "nomic-embed-text"
+  │ 	 :default-chat-non-standard-params '(("num_ctx" .
+8192))))
   │   ;; Predefined llm providers for interactive switching.
   │   ;; You shouldn't add ollama providers here - it can be selected interactively │   ;; without it.
 It is just example.